lagrangian94/lomanope.github.io/_posts/2021-01-07-barrier_method.md

 \end{align}
 $$
 + where $Df_{i}(x^*) \in \mathbb{R}^{k_{i}\times n}$ is the derivative(Jacobian)
 3. Of course, directly solving KKT equations is usually hard in many problems.
-That's why we employ **algorithms**.
+That's why we exploit **algorithms**.
 + If we remove the inequalities $f_{i}\preceq_{K_{i}}0$, then the problem can be solved by standard *newton method*.
   + What about removing the constraints and adding them to objective function with penalty?
 (Recall lagrangian paradigm)
 + Our hope : nonlinear constraints $f_{i}(x) \preceq_{K_{i}} 0$ never be violated.